mkbabb/parse-that/docs/perf-optimization-ts.md

 ### String Unescape Fast Path

 98%+ of JSON strings contain no escape sequences.
-But both parsers were calling `JSON.parse(s)` on every string — a full C++ round-trip to validate and unescape.
+But both parsers were calling `JSON.parse(s)` on every string—a full C++ round-trip to validate and unescape.
 The fast path:

 ```ts
 s.indexOf("\\") === -1 ? s.slice(1, -1) : JSON.parse(s)